Dampfwalze/IVOCT-Data-Processing_EMS-SoSe24-TUHH/README.md

 # Node graph based IVOCT data processing application in Rust

+Project for module __"Introduction into Medical Technology and Systems"__ at __TUHH__ in the summer semester of 2024.

+Analyse IVOCT scans, find their lumen and generate a 3D mesh.

 ## Try out this application

 If you want to get familiar with this application, see this [application tutorial](doc/tutorial.md).